Mushroom Stir Fry with Peas and Green Onions

 Please welcome guest author Garrett McCord as he shares a lip-smacking recipe for mushroom stir-fry he recreated from one he enjoyed in China. ~Elise

-During a recent trip through China I ate a lot of life changing food.
-Sichuan stir-fried duck tongues, homemade noodles in beef sauce, spicy lotus root with ginger, Sandouping-style boiled peanuts, curried yak with butter, deep fried river shrimp with garlic… Oh!
-The list goes on!
-You can believe that I was taking plenty of notes so that I could recreate these dishes back in the States.
+During a trip through China I ate a lot of life changing food—homemade noodles in beef sauce, spicy lotus root with ginger, Sandouping-style boiled peanuts, deep fried river shrimp with garlic, and the list goes on.

 Any clear honey will do, the darker the better.

 - 1/4 cup chicken or vegetable stock (use vegetable stock for vegetarian option)

 - 1 teaspoon soy sauce (use gluten-free soy sauce if cooking gluten-free)

 - 1/2 cup chicken or vegetable stock (use vegetable stock for vegetarian option)

 - 3 tablespoons soy sauce (use gluten-free soy sauce if cooking gluten-free)

 - 1 tablespoon shaoxing cooking wine or cooking sherry

 - 1 tablespoon cornstarch